charlesrocabert/MetEvolSim/README.md

 MetEvolSim offers two specific numerical approaches to analyze the evolution of metabolic abundances:
 - <strong>Evolution experiments</strong>, based on a Markov Chain Monte Carlo (MCMC) algorithm,
-- <strong>Sensitivity analysis</strong>, by exploring every kinetic parameters in a given range and recording associated fluxes and metabolic abundances changes.
+- <strong>Sensitivity analysis</strong>, either by exploring every kinetic parameters in a given range and recording associated fluxes and metabolic abundances changes (One-At-a-Time sensitivity analysis), or by exploring the kinetic parameters space at random, by mutating a single kinetic parameter at random many times (random sensitivity analysis).

 All numerical analyses output files are saved in a subfolder <code>output</code>.